viphakorn/chainsaw-man/markdown/characters/falling-devil.md

 -   The Falling Devil's outfit, attitude, and dominating claps are a reference to Slowik, the main antagonist of "The Menu," a movie that came out one day after chapter [111](/wiki/Chapter_111 "Chapter 111") and one that Fujimoto reportedly liked.
     -   The way she manifests on Earth resembles a scene in "Berserk," where Slan, one of the most powerful demonic beings in existence, manifests herself in another world through spilled troll guts.
 -   In one panel, the Falling Devil's gravitokinesis uproots a tree.
 This feat would require an acceleration of about 60 m/s².
+-   Given the reveal of being controlled by the Famine Devil, that would explain the cook/food motif the Falling Devil had.

 ## References